Managing Instructor Qualification Records

 - Select the Qualifications tab

-- Review the four sections: Certificates, Proficiency Records, Authorized Courses, Authorized Aircraft
+- Review the three sections: Proficiency Records, Authorized Courses, Authorized Aircraft

 Adding a proficiency record